Frequently Asked Questions

 The proposed trail was mapped to provide links to as many existing tracks as possible.

 Paper roads are legal public access-ways.
-However, we respect the association of former owners to the underlying whenua, and we will be engaging on that basis.
+However, we respect the association of former owners to the underlying whenua, and we engage on that basis.

 Te Ara Tipuna means ‘the ways of our ancestors’.
 And our many ancestors travelled many ways!
 It is not proposed to replace, or duplicate, any other ancestral trails.
 The proposal is that this Te Ara Tipuna can act as a connector between these already existing trails if those landowners and hapu wish to do so.